The Service Settings page in your DNSWatch account includes these settings:

 Block DNS Resolution to Private IP Addresses

 Specifies whether DNSWatch blocks responses for any domain names that resolve to IP addresses in the three private IP ranges reserved by the Internet Engineering Task Force (IETF).
 This option can help to protect your network from DNS rebinding attacks, which attempt to gain access to resources on your network that use private IP addresses.
-Domain names on the Whitelist are not blocked by this setting.
+Domain names on the allowlist are not blocked by this setting.

 Domain Sharing Policy

 Controls whether DNSWatch users have the option to clear the Share this domain check box when they add domains to the Blocklist.
 This setting applies to all users in your DNSWatch account.

 To change the Service Settings: